Start the service

 Note

 Service registration should already be handled by the installer.
-If you the message below, verify that scyld-cloud-workstation has been properly installed.
-This is usually a sign that the PATH environment variables are not pointing at the scyld-cloud-workstation.exe.
+If you see the message below, verify that scyld-cloud-workstation has been properly installed.
+This is usually a sign that the PATH environment variables are not pointing at the scyld-cloud-workstation.exe file.

 'scyld-cloud-workstation.exe' is not recognized as an internal or